haileymgibbs/childcare-desert-analysis/Deserts x County/ReadMe.md

 # Child Care Deserts × Counties
 - Author: Hailey Gibbs
-- Last updated: May 2026
+- Last updated: July 2026

 This folder contains the code and output data for a county-level analysis of licensed child care deserts across the United States, using the Center for American Progress's child care access dataset.